-The academic curriculum at Northern Academy covers all basic New York State Board of Regents requirements.
-Wherever applicable, state-recommended syllabi will be used as guidelines.
-The arts training will consist of sequential pre-conservatory courses that lay a solid foundation in dance, music, or fine arts.
+The academic curriculum at NAA covers all basic New York State Board of Regents requirements.
+Wherever applicable, state-recommended syllabi are used as guidelines.
+The arts training consists of sequential pre-professional courses that lay a solid foundation in dance, music, or fine arts.

 Download Curriculum Guide here.

-Academic classes that will be offered at different grade levels are outlined below, where one credit is equivalent to 180 days of instruction.
-In addition, the school will provide additional learning opportunities and/or dance/music training for students who want to excel in different subjects.
+Academic classes offered at different grade levels are outlined below, where one credit is equivalent to 180 days of instruction.
+In addition, the school provides additional learning opportunities and/or arts training, which enhances students’ overall career goals.

 - English language arts (1 credit)